reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 First, we need to have Spring Data Jpa dependency in our `build.gradle` file.

-Next, we will add the `hibernate-jpamodelgen` annotation processor dependency which will generate static metamodel classes of our entities using which we will be able to write queries in a strongly-typed manner.
+Next, we will add the `hibernate-jpamodelgen` annotation processor dependency which will generate static metamodel classes of our entities.
+Using which we will be able to write queries in a strongly-typed manner.

 For instance the metamodel class of `Distributor` entity would look like the following: